 In terms of brand new faces, Patton Oswalt will join Aya Cash's Stormfront, along with two other The Boys debutantes: Goran Visnjic and Claudia Doumit are also in for the grisly season 2 party, although this is yet to be officially confirmed.
 According to Deadline, Visnjic will play Alistair Adana, the cultish leader of a shadowy church, and Doumit an up-and-coming congresswoman.
 Hugh Campbell Snr. will not return, however, as Simon Pegg told Collider.

-Stormfront will be like a "hand grenade" thrown into the Seven, according to Cash.
+And then there's Stormfront, who will be like a "hand grenade" thrown into the Seven, according to Cash - here's her first clip.
 "I think she’s here to blow up Vought," Cash told EW.
 "She’s here to try to get Vought back to the original idea behind creating superheroes...
 And she can be quite the feminist.
 There’s a lot of, I wouldn’t say misdirect, but she also is a very empowered woman."
 This new supe even has enough power to fight The Seven.

 Look at their faces, those smug pieces of--wait, who the fuck is that green guy? pic.twitter.com/QSPSFH5qsXApril 16, 2020